Community Health Verified Questions and Answers Test Bank -Nurselytic

 Correct Answer: C

 Rationale: The correct answer is C: Unequal treatment and compromised client autonomy.
-Power imbalances can lead to the nurse exerting control over the client, resulting in unequal treatment and compromised autonomy.
-This can impact the client's ability to make decisions about their own care and can lead to negative outcomes.
-Increased client autonomy and decision making (
+Power imbalances in nurse-client interactions can lead to the nurse exerting control over the client, resulting in unequal treatment and compromised client autonomy.
+The nurse may make decisions on behalf of the client without considering their preferences or values, leading to a lack of autonomy for the client.
+This can result in the client feeling disempowered and not having their needs and preferences met.
+Increased client autonomy (choice

 Question 2 of 5